threefoldfoundation/info_sdk/src/tutorials_advanced/running_3bot.md

 - After success you could visit the admin dashboard at http://localhost and start creating reservations

  ![configure](./img/success.png)

-### Advannced running options 3Bot
+### Advanced running options 3Bot

 - You have some options available to start three bot
 ```
-3Bot start <--identity user.3Bot> <--background> <--local>
+threebot start <--identity user.3bot> <--background> <--local>
 ```

-if you specified `--indentity user.3Bot`, then the passed identity will be the default identity in the running 3Bot
+if you specified `--indentity user.3bot`, then the passed identity will be the default identity in the running 3Bot

 if you specified `--background` then the server will run in background mode